-With solution providers such as Unstoppable Domains or Handshake, and blockchain-enabled browsers such as Brave who are more than happy to help with the implementation, decentralized alternatives to the traditional domain name system have received more and more attention lately.
+With solution providers such as Unstoppable Domains or Handshake, and blockchain-enabled browsers such as Brave who are more than happy to help on the implementation front, the decentralized alternatives to the naming system domain names have received more and more attention in recent times.

 The stakes are huge in light of the fact that we are dealing with real estate on the internet rather than a marginal component of our online experience.

 Moreover, this debate is not new in the cryptocurrency ecosystem.
 NameCoin is one of the oldest alt-coins in existence, launched in 2011.
 NameCoin aimed to provide a decentralized alternative to DNS.
 Unfortunately, Namecoin has failed to provide a viable DNS alternative on a large scale for reasons which will be discussed in our next article on the dark side of decentralized domain names.

 But what is a decentralized domain name system anyway?

 The name itself makes it clear that we are dealing with a domain name system where no centralized point of control or failure exists.
 Or, at least, that’s the main focus.

 In traditional centralized DNS:

 - The Internet Assigned Numbers Authority (IANA) controls the single, authoritative root.